ExpressVPN Review: Quick Expert Summary

 ExpressVPN Servers & IP Addresses

 ExpressVPN has more than 3,000 servers in 160 locations in 94 countries.
 This is a really large server network that will enable you to easily find a nearby server no matter where you live.
-However, I’d like to see ExpressVPN display server load percentages like CyberGhost VPN does, allowing you to see how many users are on a server before you connect to it.
-And while this is a lot of servers, it’s nothing compared to Private Internet Access’s 35,000+ servers.

 Most of ExpressVPN’s servers are physical servers (they’re physically located in the country that you connect to and typically provide better speeds), but ExpressVPN also uses virtual servers (which are located in a different country than the one you connect to).
 I like that ExpressVPN discloses where its virtual servers are actually located — virtual servers are routed through the Netherlands, Brazil, Singapore, Hong Kong, and the UK.